melizalab/comp-neurosci/resources/syllabus.md

 #### Timeline

-- Week 5: Choose a data set that interests you.
-Describe the experimental conditions and how the data were collected.
+- Week 8: Choose a study that interests you and present it to the class.
 - Week 7: Write a module with functions to read raw data from the files in the data set and parse into a flexible data structure.
 - Week 10: Develop a question you can answer about your data set (or a comparison between your data set and another) using one or more of the methods we have been working with.
 - Week 13: Generate a set of preliminary figures that capture the most important features of your results.